Long (Bulb) Exposures

 - The exposure will continue for as long as you keep the shutter button pressed completely.

-- The elapsed exposure time will be displayed on the screen.
+- Elapsed exposure time is shown on the screen.

 - You can also shoot bulb exposures by using Wireless Remote Control BR-E1 (sold separately, ).
 When you press the remote controller's release (transmit) button, the bulb exposure will start immediately or 2 sec. later.
 Press the button again to stop the bulb exposure.